julienchabanon/omniauth-kerberos-clearlyip/README.md

 **omniauth-kerberos** is a simple [OmniAuth](https://github.com/intridea/omniauth) strategy to authenticate using a Kerberos server.
 This gem require omniauth 2.0 or above.

-This is a fork of [omniauth-kerberos](https://github.com/jgraichen/omniauth-kerberos) that is compatible with omniauth 2.0.
-If your app require omniauth 1.X for some reasons, please use [omniauth-kerberos](https://github.com/jgraichen/omniauth-kerberos).
+This is a fork of [omniauth-kerberos](https://github.com/jgraichen/omniauth-kerberos) that is not using [omniauth-multipassword](https://github.com/jgraichen/omniauth-multipassword) as a dependency.
-I also removed the dependency and the use of [omniauth-multipassword](https://github.com/jgraichen/omniauth-multipassword).
+Also, the default form title has been changed to expose the krb realm.

 ## Installation